cscart/docs/en/user_guide/addons/gdpr/index.rst

   .. note::

-      Customers can request you to provide their data or anonymize them by contacting you.
-For example, they can do it via the email address you provide in the notices about personal data processing.
+      Customers have to request their personal data or anonymization by sending an email to the address you specify in the notices about personal data processing.
+However, you can :ref:`make sending a GDRP-related email easier for your customers <gdpr-data-request-buttons>`.

   .. image:: img/gdpr-user.png
       :align: center